Florida’s Gulf Coast Braces For Hurricane Eta Landfall

 The storm became a Category 1 hurricane just over the Gulf of Mexico on Wednesday morning, and it is now around 170 miles from the Tampa area in central Florida, according to a CNN report.
 Eta hit Central America just over a week ago as a Category 4 hurricane, ravaging through Honduras, Nicaragua and Guatemala, causing mass destruction and death.

-The hurricane is now set to hit Florida’s Gulf Coast in the next 24 hours, with maximum sustained winds of 75 mph, according to forecasters at the National Hurricane Center in Miami.
-As per CNN, it is still possible that it becomes stronger before it hits land.
+As per CNN, the hurricane is now set to hit Florida’s Gulf Coast in the next 24 hours, with maximum sustained winds of 75 mph, forecasters at the National Hurricane Center in Miami said.
+It is still possible that it becomes stronger before it reaches land.

-There is a hurricane watch along 120 miles on the state’s west coast, from Anna Maria Island to Yankeetown, with scientists expecting tropical storm-force winds to descend on the area by late Wednesday and for the hurricane to make landfall early Thursday.
+There is a hurricane watch along 120 miles on the state’s west coast, from Anna Maria Island to Yankeetown, with scientists expecting tropical-storm-force winds to descend on the area by late Wednesday and for the hurricane to make landfall early Thursday.

 It is likely that the hurricane will bring heavy downpours, river flooding and landslides to the Florida coast.
 The Guardian reported that the southern state already experienced heavy rain after storm Eta crossed over to the gulf on Sunday, with cities like Fort Lauderdale being hit the hardest.